Visit the little Brooklyn of Japan. Here’s a guide to Things To Do in Daikanyama

 Daikanyama is an upscale neighborhood with low-rise architecture and it’s just a couple of minutes walking from the world’s busiest intersection – Shibuya crossing.
 This place is considered so elegant and fashionable that Vogue has described it as “ Tokyo’s Little Brooklyn”.

-Related: Jiyugaoka Tokyo’s little Europe
+- Related: Things to do in Jiyugaoka, Tokyo’s little Europe

 While Tokyo is famous for its neon-lit streets and shrines, there’s a hidden gem in Tokyo called Daikanyama that is lined with trees and pedestrian-only streets.
 While many tourists may not have Daikanyama in their Tokyo itinerary, Daikanyama is the go-to place for many locals for a weekend getaway.